 Creating a Testing Process

-In December 2018, a minimum viable version of Cambridge One was released by the Press.
+In December 2018, a minimum viable version of C1 was released by the Press.
 This online learning environment had a simple goal – to create one place in which teachers and students could access all of their English Language Teaching (ELT) material.

 With the priority for 2019 adding more features to this MVP, a worrying trend became clear – designs were being built and released without being tested beforehand.
 This led to me developing and implementing a new testing process.